-Continue to lobby government to recognise and reward the carbon removals provided by wetlands.
-Continue to support landowners to improve water quality and aquatic biodiversity through grant funding.
+• Continue to lobby government to recognise and reward the carbon removals provided by wetlands.

 By 2025, all natural inland wetlands > 500m2 are mapped and a wetland inventory developed to record condition and extent.

-Continue to implement and develop dune lake management plans in conjunction with Māori
+Continue to implement and develop dune lake management plans in conjunction with Māori plan is developed to identify barriers and improve fish passage.